 Want to try Chromium OS or Chrome OS?
 Fortunately, there’s no need to purchase Chromebook as you can run it on any working computer or laptop from a USB Drive.

-If you’re are intrested, then here’s what you need to do:
+If you’re are interested, then here’s what you need to do:

 Running Chrome OS From a USB Drive